 Driving the vision are the Six Pillars of Development, with the lyrical acronym, T.H.E.M.E.S, which stands for Traffic Management & Transportation, Health & Environment, Education & Technology, Making Lagos a 21st Century Economy, Entertainment & Tourism as well as Security & Governance.

-At the centre of it all are the people.
-That is the song that Mr. Sanwo-Olu sings, believing that a policy is most meaningful when it is immensely beneficial to the people.
+At the centre of it, all are the people.
+That is the song that Mr Sanwo-Olu sings, believing that policy is most meaningful when it is immensely beneficial to the people.
 Has the administration kept to this line of thought, considering its actions?
 Discerning members of the public, among who the good people of Lagos number, will surely testify to this.